M Idioms

 make a dent in (something)

-We worked hard all day but we didn`t make a dent in the amount of work left to do.
+We worked hard all day but we did not make a dent in the work that we have to do.

 make a difference

-It doesn`t make a difference whether he comes to the meeting or not.
+It does not make a difference whether our boss comes to the meeting or not.

 make a face (at someone)

-- make a strange face to ridicule someone
+- to make a strange face to ridicule someone

 The little girl made a face at the boy in her class.